mo-sharif/polymer-app/README.md

 Connecting People with Businesses through Instagram

+Back end built on Hackathon Starter: A boilerplate for Node.js web applications.

 Front end built using Ionic v4 and Angular
-Back end built using nodeJS/expressJS

 ## Links